 Optimizely Full Stack SDKs support bot detection as of version 2.1.
 Enable bot filtering directly from your account’s project settings.
 Once the setting is enabled, events sent from web browsers have bot filtering applied automatically.
 Applying bot filtering to events sent from other environments requires configuration.
 For more context, read about bot filtering.

-You have to pass an ID, but it can be any hashed ID you’d like, as long as it’s consistent with what you want to toggle.
-User IDs work best in most cases, but we’ve also seen customers use session IDs or even request-level IDs for experiments.
+You have to pass an ID, but it can be any hashed ID you’d like, as long as it is consistent with what you want to toggle.
+User IDs work best in most cases, but we have also seen customers use session IDs or even request-level IDs for experiments.

 Optimizely Rollouts is free to all users and all companies - feel free to download Rollouts and start using the flags today.
-You'll see the basic Optimziely UI and can run one experiment at a time.
-If you'd like to add more seats or MAUs, upgrade to the full functionality of Full Stack, or if you're interested in our client-side solution, Optimizely Intelligence Cloud (Web), please reach out to discuss your requirements.
+You will see the basic Optimziely UI and can run one experiment at a time.
+If you would like to add more seats or MAUs, upgrade to the full functionality of Full Stack, or if you are interested in our client-side solution, Optimizely Web Experimentation, please reach out to discuss your requirements.

 Rollouts is the free plan for Full Stack intended for startups and teams looking to get started with feature flags and A/B tests.
 Rollouts and Rollouts Plus both come with a subset of Full Stack features, including unlimited feature flags and controlled rollouts, and the ability to run one experiment at a time.

-Paid Full Stack plans, which remove the one concurrent experiment limit, offer a more robust feature set along with best-in-class support and services for organizations with more stakeholders invested in increasing experiment velocity and feature delivery.
-Compare Full Stack plans here.
+Paid Full Stack plans, which removes the one concurrent experiment limit, offer a more robust feature set along with best-in-class support and services for organizations with more stakeholders invested in increasing experiment velocity and feature delivery.
+Compare Full Stack plans.

-For the number of collaborators, you can add in Rollouts and Rollouts Plus, see Rollouts plans.
+For the number of collaborators, you can add in Full Stack, see plans and pricing.

-In Full Stack, you can invite 20 or more collaborators, depending on your plan.
-We encourage you to invite the whole team to increase visibility, share results and insights, and deepen experimentation across your working group.
+In Full Stack, you can invite 20 collaborators, depending on your plan.
+We encourage you to invite the whole team to increase visibility, share results and insights and deepen experimentation across your working group.
 Optimizely offers permissions by role and additional integrated program management tools, so your team can collaborate more effectively.

 Full Stack SDKs are built so you can split traffic to experiments without making any network requests.
 Unlike some platforms, which call out to third-party servers for experiment decisions, all decisions are made in-memory using a cached copy of the datafile.
 The impact on latency is negligible.

-In other words, Full Stack is faster because it doesn't make any blocking API requests to get decisions about which experiment variant to use; the device (your mobile phone or server) running the code makes that decision in under a millisecond.
-Full Stack won't slow down your end user's experience.
+In other words, Full Stack is faster because it does not make any blocking API requests to get decisions about which experiment variant to use; the device (your mobile phone or server) running the code makes that decision in under a millisecond.
+Full Stack will not slow down your end user's experience.
 However, there are still a few performance considerations to keep in mind as you scale your usage of Full Stack: